 Anything excluded in the dwelling coverage section of your homeowners insurance or commercial property insurance won't be covered by hazard insurance.
 Common coverage exclusions are flood damage, earthquake damage, maintenance costs, and disasters caused by poor upkeep.

 To protect your property against earthquakes or flood damage, you'll need a separate earthquake insurance or flood insurance policy.
-An independent insurance agent can help you get up with all the additional coverage you need to protect your property from these natural disasters.
+An independent insurance agent can help you get up to date with all the additional coverage you need to protect your property from these natural disasters.

 Save on Home Insurance